Leukemia, Chronic Myeloid (CML)

 Blood tests are done to count the different types of blood cells.
 A blood sample is looked at under the microscope, and if an abnormally high number of mature and maturing white blood cells are noted, a bone marrow biopsy may be done.

-The bone marrow sample is taken by a needle inserted into the bone.
+The bone marrow sample is taken by a needle inserted into the bone (usually at the back of the hip).
 A small amount of bone marrow is taken and looked at under the microscope.
-A diagnosis of CML is based on the finding of the Philadelphia chromosome in cells of the blood or bone marrow.
+A diagnosis of CML is based on the finding of the Philadelphia chromosome or the BCR-ABL gene in cells of the blood or bone marrow.

 The phases of CML

-CML progresses through three phases.
-The number of blasts in the blood and bone marrow and the severity of symptoms help doctors determine which phase of CML a patient is in.
+CML progresses through 3 phases.
+The number of blasts in the blood and bone marrow and the severity of symptoms help doctors determine which phase of CML a patient is in:

 Chronic phase.
-In this phase there are few blasts (usually considered to be fewer than 10 percent) in the blood and bone marrow.
+In this phase there are few blasts (usually considered to be fewer than 10%) in the blood and bone marrow.
 There may be no symptoms of CML, or the symptoms may be mild.
 Most cases of CML are diagnosed at this phase.

 Accelerated phase.
-The number of blast cells increases to about 10 to 19 percent in either peripheral blood or bone marrow.
+The number of blast cells increases to about 10% to 19% in either peripheral blood or bone marrow.

 Blastic phase, or blast crisis.
 Twenty percent or more of cells in the blood or bone marrow are blasts.
 Sometimes blast cells will form tumors outside of the bone marrow in the bone or lymph nodes.
 At this point, chronic leukemia has become an aggressive acute leukemia.